 When did GDPR go into effect?

-The General Data Protection Regulation was adopted by the European parliament in 2016 and replaced the existing Data Protection Directive (DPD) that was adopted in 1995.
+The General Data Protection Regulation (GDPR) was adopted by the European Parliament in 2016, replacing the existing Data Protection Directive (DPD), adopted in 1995.

 How do you comply with GDPR?